-Consent for treatment
+Permission for treatment

 We are a voluntary service.
-Our clinicians can only provide you with support if you say it's OK (if you give consent).
+Our health workers can only provide you with support if you say it's OK (if you give consent).
 This is something we'll ask you when you attend.

-You can generally make decisions on your own about your treatment but in some cases, we may need a parent or legal guardian to give consent for you to access a particular service (e.g. if you are under 15)
+You can generally make decisions on your own about your treatment but in some cases we may need a parent or legal guardian to give consent for you to access a particular service (e.g., if you are under a certain age limit).

-If you would like more information about our consent process, please speak to a headspace staff member.
+If you would like more information about our consent process, please speak to a headspace worker.